Kreusada/Kreusada-Cogs/ram/README.rst

 RAM (Random Access Memory)
 ==========================

-This is the cog guide for the advanceduptime cog.
+This is the cog guide for the ram cog.
 You will find detailed docs about usage and commands.

 Throughout this documentation, ``[p]`` is considered as your prefix.